smkattoula/MERN-Ticket-Tracker/README.md

 ### Goal
 * Manage and organize your employee's daily tasks to boost productivity and work flow.
 * Provide a simple and convenient customer support ticketing system in which users can submit forms for any issue, allowing you to more effectively communicate to and serve your clientele.
+* Operate as a bug tracker for software developers to track their bugs for a more efficient debugging experience.

 ### Phases